eosnetworkfoundation/grant-framework/applications/myproject_8BitArcade.md

 - **Contact Email:** russell.bryant@8bit-arcade.com
 - **Website:** https://8bit-arcade.com/

-> ⚠️ *The combination of your GitHub account submitting the application and the EOS account address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview

 > If this is an application for a follow-up grant (the continuation of an earlier, successful ENF grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview

-> Please provide the following:

 - **Name:** 8Bit Arcade, a gaming platform by the gamers for the gamers!
-- **Brief Description:** 8Bit Arcade is a gaming platform and mobile App primarily designed to incubate indie game developers with multiple revenue stream.
+- **Brief Description:** 8Bit Arcade is a gaming platform and mobile App, primarily designed to incubate indie game developers with multiple revenue streams.
 - **Relationship to EOS Network / Antelope:** We aim to onboard gaming projects into the web3 space with blockchain intergration via the EOS Network (GameFi and NFTs)
-- **Reason for Interest:** We believe and know from market research that there is a demand for indie games in the web3 space but there is no mobile ready testing and incubation facilities for independent game developers that can also provide real-time community feedback.
-We also strongly believe in attracting 95% of the convetional gaming community into the web3 space through a positively subversive model.
-The future of gaming will be crowd driven, equitable, diverse and data driven; so at 8Bit Arcade we are positioning ourselves to be at the forefront of innovation in the gaming industry which is currently experiencing a cultural shift from big gaming studio productions towards a more community and independent gaming development setup.
+- **Reason for Interest:** We believe and know from market research that there is a demand for indie games in the web3 space, but there is no mobile ready testing and incubation facilities for independent game developers that can also provide real-time community feedback.
+We also, strongly believe in attracting 95% of the convetional gaming community into the web3 space through a positively subversive model.
+The future of gaming will be crowd driven, equitable, diverse and data driven; so at 8Bit Arcade, we are positioning ourselves to be at the forefront of innovation in the gaming industry which is currently experiencing a cultural shift from big gaming studio productions towards a more community and independent gaming development setup.

 ### Project Details

-> We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

 - Mock-ups/designs of any UI components
-- Please visit our website to view Early platform development and info on mobile App. https://8bit-arcade.com/  To enter the PoC pages click on the BLUE button on holding page.
+  -Please visit our website to view Early platform development and info on mobile App. https://8bit-arcade.com/  To enter the PoC pages click on the BLUE button on holding page.
 - Data models of the core functionality
 - API specifications of the core functionality
 - An overview of the technology stack to be used